epam/OSCI/README.md

         - ^.*\.facebook\.com$
     ```
 1) Select the industry to which your company belongs from the following list:
+   - Automotive;
-   - Banking & Financial Services;
+   - Banking, Insurance & Financial Services;
-   - Government, Public Sector & Non-Profits;
+   - Education;
    - Energy & Utilities;
+   - Entertainment;
+   - Healthcare and Pharma;
+   - Professional Services;
+   - Public Sector;
-   - Healthcare;
+   - Retail & Hospitality;
    - Technology;
    - Media & Telecoms;
+   - Travel & Transport;
    - Other (please specify);

    For example: